 - Figures, technical and free routines

 In the age groups 12 and under and 13-15, the competitors must perform figures as part of their competition.
 The total figure score of the team is then compiled in the final routine score to determine the final rankings.
 Please refer to the ‘Figure’ page for more information.

 With the new code of point unveiled at the end of the 2017 season, the junior (16-18) swimmers now also have technical routines.
 However, it is up to each organizing committee if figures are included as well.
 Both are possible, but figures will not count anymore towards the final routine score and thus the final rankings.

 In the senior category (18 and older), figures are replaced by a technical routine.
 Like a free routine, it is swam to music but has mandatory technical elements that must be executed in a particular order and all synchronized.
 The technical elements vary in function of the routine (i.e solo vs. duet).
 For a detailed listing of the elements, please refer to the routine category of your choice in the ‘Routine Requirement’ menu.

 - Competition entries

 In international competitions, each nation is only allowed one entry in each event.
 That means Russia cannot enter three soloists and sweep the podium if they wanted to.
-Figures are mandatory for each swimmer in all categories but senior.
+Figures are mandatory for each swimmer in the 12 and Under and 13-15 categories.